 The learning server project supports parents with school-age children in the area of reading and writing.
 Parents who spend time revising with their children are provided all the virtual materials necessary to sustain their children's learning progress and ensure stress-free but effective support.
 This includes diagnosis, individually tailored revision, accompanying qualification and video support.
 The app offers something for all classes and age groups at all skill levels - from closing minor gaps in knowledge to providing support to children with reading/spelling deficiency.
-To obtain a brief introduction to the app and the required learning server app codes, send an email to info@lernserver.de.
+To obtain a brief introduction to the app and the required learning server app codes, send an email to [info@lernserver.de](mailto:info@lernserver.de).

-3. Staying healthy
+3. Healthy supervisors, healthy team

 Living and working in a pandemic is anything but easy.
-You have been catapulted out of your normal working routine and have landed in a home office.
+You and your team have been catapulted out of your normal working routine and have landed in home offices.
 You might be struggling to meet additional, ongoing childcare and familial caregiving responsibilities, and you can no longer fully rely on the physical presence of friends, family and colleagues who would normally help you in crisis situations.
-Below you will find various programmes and tips to help you stay healthy and happy in this new situation.
+Despite all the responsibility you feel toward your colleagues, projects and social environment, do not ignore your responsibility for your own health and well-being!
+Below you will find various programmes and tips to help you and your staff stay healthy and happy in this new situation.